MRtrix3/cmdline-tutorial/docs/customising.rst

   "\e[A": history-search-backward
   "\e[B": history-search-forward

-For example, if you set a complicated environment variable at the beginning of your session, but now need to modify its value slightly, you could just type ``exp`` followed by the Up arrow key, and the chances are the first match will the ``export COMPLICATED_VARIABLE=some_other_complicated_value`` line that you wanted to edit -- no need to type it all in again...
+For example, if you set a complicated environment variable at the beginning of your session, but now need to modify its value slightly, you could just type ``exp`` followed by the Up arrow key, and the chances are the first match will be the ``export COMPLICATED_VARIABLE=some_other_complicated_value`` line that you wanted to edit -- no need to type it all in again...